 Women Veterans have higher rates of homelessness, higher divorce rates, and a higher risk for family violence than Civilian women.

 In addition to the extensive medical services available to women Veterans (for more information view the FAQs page), VA offers a full continuum of mental health services for women Veterans.
 VA policy requires that mental health services be provided in a manner that recognizes that gender-specific issues can be important components of care.
 All VA facilities must ensure that outpatient and residential programs have environments that can accommodate and support women with safety, privacy, dignity, and respect.
 Women's-only programs are available for Veterans who would benefit from treatment in single-gender environments.

+Specific offerings vary from facility to facility, based on local demand and resources.
 Every Veterans Health Administration facility has a wide range of mental health outpatient services for women, including formal psychological assessment and evaluation, psychiatry, and individual and group psychotherapy.